-A semicolon is a super-comma, a cross between a comma and a period.
+A semicolon is a super-comma, a cross between a period and a comma.

 A comma needs a FANBOYS conjunction (“for,” “and,” “nor,” “so,” “but,” “or,” “yet”) to combine independent clauses.
 A semicolon can do it alone.